Confession of Murder: Plot

 A television station invites Choi and Lee to be on a debate show to discuss the case.
 During the show, a man calling himself J speaks to Lee over the phone and reveals many personal facts about Choi.
 J then claims he is the real killer.
 Choi traces the call.
 Lee leaves the station and is shot by another family member, resulting in him being hospitalized again.
 The phone call is traced to Choi's mother's house.
 There, Choi finds a videotape of the 11th victim Soo-yeon, who was also his girlfriend, being tied up and killed.

 After scrutinizing the tape, Choi announces in a press conference that it is unclear whether Lee or J is the killer.
 Lee continues to insist that he is the real killer, and another television debate is arranged between him, Choi, and J to settle the matter.
 The debate draws thousands of protestors and fans, as well as Han, who carries a pen filled with snake venom, intent upon using it on the real killer.

 J arrives and directs everyone's attention to a camera crew who finds his 11th victim, Soo-yeon, proving he is the real killer.
 Lee makes his own revelation, admitting that he is not the killer and he also did not write the book.
 Lee is actually Jung Hyun-sik, who faked his death with Choi's help and underwent plastic surgery to assume a new identity.
 They worked together to lure out the real killer, with Choi writing the book with his knowledge of the crimes, and Lee acting as the "face."

 Although surprised at the elaborate scheme, J claims that Choi cannot do anything to him, as the statute of limitations has long expired.
 Choi plays the tape of Soo-yeon's demise, revealing the footage was shot in that exact date in 1992, and that he has 14 minutes before the statute of limitations expires.

 J taunts Choi by saying Soo-yeon carries J's child before her death.
 The enraged Choi attempts to kill J, but J escapes the TV station, leading to another intense chase scene.
 Choi finally catches up to J and is stopped short from killing him.
-As J is escorted away in handcuffs, both Jung and Han Ji-soo try to kill him, but Choi stabs J with the pen preventing another person from committing murder.
+As J is escorted away in handcuffs, both Hyun-sik and Ji-soo try to kill him, but Choi stabs J with the pen preventing another person from committing murder.
 In 2012, Choi is released from prison, greeted by the media and the victims's grateful family members.
 Due to the case, the statute of limitations was extended to 25 years.